Support & FAQ

 What’s the data I see in “History”?

 Every test you’ve ever run, with the four headline numbers (ping, jitter, download, upload), the host you tested against, and the date.
-All stored locally on your Mac; nothing leaves the device.
+All stored locally on your Mac or iPhone; nothing leaves the device.

 Contact